ppannattee/ppannattee.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a Ph.D. student at Tokyo Metropolitan University, specializing in deep learning techniques to assess user experience (UX) in virtual reality (VR).
-My research focuses on using AI to analyze user interactions and responses in VR environments, with a particular emphasis on cybersickness, sense of presence, and emotional states.
-By applying AI to these areas, I aim to enhance how users interact with immersive technologies and improve the overall experience.
+I am a Ph.D. candidate at Tokyo Metropolitan University, specializing in deep learning and machine learning for assessing user experience (UX) in virtual reality (VR).
+My research focuses on leveraging AI to analyze user behavior and responses in immersive environments, with an emphasis on factors such as cybersickness, presence, and emotional states.
+By developing AI-driven frameworks, I aim to enhance user interaction with VR technologies and improve the overall immersive experience.

-I completed my M.E. in Electrical Engineering at KMUTT, Thailand, where my Master's research focused on fingerspelling recognition in challenging video settings, including variations in background, frame rate, and signer characteristics.
-My method achieved state-of-the-art results, significantly deepening my understanding of deep learning and its applications in real-world problems.
+I earned my M.E. in Electrical Engineering from King Mongkut’s University of Technology Thonburi (KMUTT), Thailand, where I conducted research on fingerspelling recognition in real-world, dynamic video settings.
+My work involved designing a tailored deep learning architecture and achieving state-of-the-art results on large-scale datasets, deepening my expertise in AI applications for real-world challenges.

-Currently, my research is centered on understanding human behavior and cognitive responses in VR, exploring how AI can help study and improve how we interact with virtual environments.
-This work contributes to the broader field of human-computer interaction (HCI), where technology is used to analyze and enhance user experience.
+Currently, my research explores how AI can assess and enhance subjective experiences in VR, contributing to the broader field of human-computer interaction (HCI).
+I am particularly interested in how immersive technologies can provide valuable insights into human cognition and behavior, with applications that extend beyond VR to user-centric technology design.

-Outside of my academic work, I am passionate about exploring new AI applications, especially those that can advance our understanding of the mind and improve user-centric technology design.

-If you're interested in learning more about my research or collaborating on projects, please feel free to get in touch!
+I am always excited to collaborate on innovative projects that push the boundaries of AI and immersive technologies.
+Feel free to reach out if you'd like to learn more about my work or explore potential collaborations!